ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 > Information below this line is meant for **developers**.
 If you're a normal user then please use the information above.

 ### Building the Project
 First download .NET 10 from Microsoft.
 You can find that [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).
+You'll also have to install [Bun](https://bun.sh/).

 Now clone the repository and open the solution file in your preferred IDE.
 We recommend [VSCode](https://code.visualstudio.com).
 Any code editor should work, but the project comes prepackaged with VSCode tasks.
 You should also download the `C# Dev Kit` extension, other IDEs should have their own equivalent extensions.

+Before you can run ETS2LA, you'll have to install the required npm packages.
+Open a terminal in `ETS2LA.UI` and run `bun install`.
+This will install all the required UI packages.
+Note that ETS2LA will use `bun` to build tailwind each time it's built, so make sure you have it installed (or change the .csproj file to use `npm` instead).

 Building depends on your IDE.
 On ETS2LA you just press `F5`.